OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Static Analysis

 Steps:
-- Find the package `minSDKVersion` to determine the behavior of the class.
+- Check if targetSdkVersion less than 19.

 - Find exported Activities that extend the `PreferenceActivity` class.

 - Determine whether the method isValidFragment has been overridden.

-More:
-- Check if targetSdkVersion less than 19 and does not implement isValidFragment

 - If the app currently sets its targetSdkVersion in the manifest to a value less than 19 and the vulnerable class does not contain any implementation of isValidFragment then, the vulnerability is inherited from the PreferenceActivity.